openMVG/awesome_3DReconstruction_list/contributing.md

 - New categories or improvements to the existing categorization are welcome.

-- Adding a reference paper should follow this format: `[Paper title](link|project page), Author list, conference/journal name.`
+- Adding a reference paper:
+    - format: `[Paper title](link|project page), Author list, conference/journal name.`
+    - Sorting: publish date

 Thank you for your suggestions!